Jean Vanier: Forging Arks of Amity

 I met Jean at his home in Trosly-Breuil during a personal peace quest.

 Thank you so much for meeting me.
 I consider you such a strong man of God and of peace.
 I feel like my vocation is peace building.
 With a camera, a pen, and the gravitational pull to hear personal experiences of peace and conflict, I’ve had deep conversations in Uganda, Rwanda, Panama, Israel, Palestine, Turkey, Cyprus, and beyond.
 People find peace in love, generosity, nature, escape from the Lord’s Resistance Army, or fleeing conflict.
 But now I’m seeking the next step on my journey as a peace builder.
-I want to show the world using the eyes of others.
 I want to show the world through the eyes of others.
 I want to build empathy using the lens of a camera or erase barriers using technology.

 For more information on peace, visit crypeace.org